voucherifyio/commerce-tools-integration/README.md

 If you found a bug or want to suggest a new feature, please file a GitHub issue.

 ## Changelog
+- 2022-09-08 `v4.3.0`
+    - handling configuration for maximum coupons limit
+    - compatible with previews version but required to run `npm run config` command to proper set new cart custom field - `couponsLimit`
 - 2022-09-06 `v4.2.2`
     - fixed sitiuation when redemptions fails and operations on order are blocked
     - remove additional request to voucherify with metadata